Figure 1: Urinary sphincter

 How does the pump in my AUS stay in place?

-To keep the pump from shifting, your surgeon will show you how to pull your AUS down into the lowest part of your scrotum.
-You will need to do this daily for 14 days after your surgery.
+To keep the pump from shifting, your surgeon may show you how to pull your AUS down into the lowest part of your scrotum.
+If instructed, you will need to do this daily for 14 days after your surgery.

 Do I have to wear anything to protect my AUS?